 Latex has been called “springy,” “buoyant,” and “bouncy” thanks to its responsiveness.
 If you were to press down on a latex mattress with your hand, it would take only seconds for it to snap back into place.
 And whenever you move across the surface, the latex is quick to regain its shape, preventing you from ever feeling stuck in your bed.

 Yet latex’s springy nature doesn’t keep it from offering a slight hugging sensation.
 It doesn’t wrap around you as much as memory foam does.
-Still, many find it’s just enough for a comfortable and supportive sleeping surface.
+Still, many find it’s just enough for a comfortable and supportive sleeping surface and is the best non memory foam mattress option.

 Latex also makes for an excellent cooling mattress, especially because the material doesn’t wholly contour to your body.
 That space between you and your mattress lets air flow through to wick away body heat.
 Manufacturers often aerate latex foam to enhance its cooling ability.